 Before you start your spray painting job, here are some things you need to prepare:

-- Sponge and water – if you’re spray painting a dusty or a dirty surface, make sure to clean them first so that paint will stick.
+- Sponge and water – if you spray paint a dusty or dirty surfaces, make sure to clean them first so that paint will stick.

 - Tape/Plastic – cover up and protect the section you don’t want the paint to get on.
 Put a plastic and tape it over.

 - Sandpaper – if you’re spray painting wood, it would make a difference to sand it first before you apply your spray paint.

 - Mask/Safety Goggles – protect yourself from inhaling fumes from the paint by wearing a mask.
 Safety goggles will also come in handy, especially if you’re spray painting tall or high areas.